 Beyond ensuring that you have the correct people to support your CFO, there are other practices you will need to adopt in order to get value from your CFO.
 Whether you have a full-time CFO or an outsourced CFO, you will need a degree of discipline to ensure a fruitful working relationship.

-Find Someone Experienced in Your Industry
+Find Someone With Broad Industry Experience

 Keep Your Finances Organized